A fresh, strong, cleansing citrus lemon aroma.

 Natural Occurrence in Australia

 Lemon Tea Tree naturally occurs in the south east of Queensland and northern New South Wales.
-A great example of a wild Lemon Tea Tree stand is at Minyon Falls, in north east New South Wales.
+A great example of a wild stand is at Minyon Falls, in north east New South Wales.
 It can also be found at Mt Lindesay, Springbrook and Mt Timbeela, which is part of the Glasshouse Mountains.

-Typically like other Melaleucas, it can grow right in amongst wetlands and river courses.
+The tree grows to a maximum height of 6 metres in the wild., and typically like other Melaleucas, it can grow right in amongst wetlands and river courses.

-Extraction and Farming Method of Lemon Tea Tree essential oil
+Extraction and Farming Method

 Traditional usage did include using the leaves for infections and for troubled skin conditions.